oracle/docker-images/OracleWebLogic/README.md

 WebLogic on Docker
 ===============
 Docker configurations to facilitate installation, configuration, and environment setup for developers.
-This project includes [dockerfiles](dockerfiles/) and [samples](samples/) for WebLogic 12.1.3  with Oracle JDK  7.
+This project includes [dockerfiles](dockerfiles/) and [samples](samples/) for both WebLogic 12.1.3 and 12.2.1 with JDK 7 and 8.

-## Based on Official Oracle Linux Docker images 7.
+## Based on Official Oracle Linux Docker images
 For more information please read the [Docker Images from Oracle Linux](https://registry.hub.docker.com/_/oraclelinux/) page.

 ## How to build and run
-This project offers Dockerfiles for WebLogic 12c (12.1.3), it also provides one Dockerfile for the 'developer' distribution and a second Dockerfile for the 'generic' distribution.
+This project offers Dockerfiles for both WebLogic 12c (12.1.3)and WebLogic 12cR2 (12.2.1), and for each version it also provides one Dockerfile for the 'developer' distribution and a second Dockerfile for the 'generic' distribution.
 To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.

 ### Building WebLogic Images
-First decide which distribution you want to use, then download the required packages WebLogic Server installers, JDK and drop them in the folder of your distribution version of choice.
+First decide which version and distribution you want to use, then download the required packages and drop them in the folder of your distribution version of choice.
 Then go into the **dockerfiles** folder and run the **buildDockerImage.sh** script as root.

     $ sudo sh buildDockerImage.sh -h
-    Usage: buildDockerImage.sh [ -d | -g ]
+    Usage: buildDockerImage.sh -v version [-d]
     Builds a Docker Image for WebLogic.

-    Parameters
+    Parameters:
-      -d: creates image based on 'developer' distribution
+      -v: version to build.
+Required.
-      -g: creates image based on 'generic' distribuition
+          Choose one of:  12.1.3, 12.2.1

-    * use either -d or -g, obligatory.
+      -d: creates image based on 'developer' distribution, or 'generic' if ommitted

 **IMPORTANT:** the resulting images will NOT have a domain pre-configured.
 You must extend the image with your own Dockerfile, and create your domain using WLST.

 ## Samples for WebLogic Domain Creation
-To give users an idea on how to create a domain from a custom Dockerfile to extend the WebLogic install image, we provide samples under the folder [samples/](samples/).
+To give users an idea on how to create a domain from a custom Dockerfile to extend the WebLogic image, we provide a few samples for both 11g and 12c versions for the Developer distribution.
+For the **12.1.3** version, check the folder [samples/1213c-domain](samples/1213-domain).
+For an example on **12.2.1**, you can use the sample inside [samples/1221-domain](samples/1221-domain) folder

 ### Sample Domain for WebLogic 12c
-This [Dockerfile](samples/12c-domain/Dockerfile) will create an image by extending **oracle/weblogic:12.1.3-dev** (from the Developer distribution).
+This [Dockerfile](samples/1213-domain/Dockerfile) will create an image by extending **oracle/weblogic:12.1.3-dev** (from the Developer distribution).
 It will configure a **base_domain** with the following settings:

  * JPA 2.1 enabled
  * JAX-RS 2.0 shared library deployed